itisNathaniel/nexu/README.md

 - [ ] Export to GEDCOM
 - [ ] Look back at the project and think of improvements

-Currently licensed under the MIT license, although it may change later in developement but will remain open
+Currently licensed under the MIT license, although it may change later in developement but will remain open, it can be seen in legal.md